uburuntu/rawg/docs/GamesApi.md

 # **games_suggested_read**
 > GameSingle games_suggested_read(id)

-Get a list of visually similar games.
+Get a list of visually similar games, available only for business and enterprise API users.

 ### Example